-Salvation is a process beginning with God’s grace1 to all, received by some through their faith in Jesus Christ1,2, and fulfilled in their living Godly lives1,2.
-Scripture is very consistent on the critical role of baptism6,7,8,9,10.
-It’s requirement for salvation is stated emphatically3,6 and demonstrated over and over by new converts4,5,9.
-Specifically, it is the very first “work” of obedience4,6,9, the moment we are cleansed and forgiven of sin and receive the gift of the Holy Spirit6,7,8 – exactly how Jesus appears to be defining being “born again” to Nicodemus11.
+Salvation is a process beginning with God’s grace1 to all.
+However, it is only received by those that believe/accept Jesus Christ1,2 and live Godly lives1,2.
+Scripture is very consistent on the critical role of baptism4,6,7,8,9,10,12.
+Its requirement for salvation is stated emphatically3,6,13 and demonstrated over and over by new converts4,5,9 (Saul is another great case study).
+Specifically, it is the very first “work” of obedience4,6,9,12 and added to His church6,8,12.
+It is the moment we are cleansed and forgiven of sin and receive the gift of the Holy Spirit6,7,8 – exactly how Jesus appears to be defining being “born again” to Nicodemus11.